widgetface/model_of_life_take-home-exercise/README.md

 ### Program design and future opportunities

 The programatic approach taken allows for a relatively rapid analysis of DNA sequences to be carried out.
-Since each DNA sequence is analysed independently, further interrogation of this dataset is avalable to drill down into the characteristics of each DNA sequence;  while the aggregated results provide an overview of all of the DNA seqeunces making up the dataset.
+Since each DNA sequence is analysed independently, further interrogation of this dataset is avalable to drill down into the characteristics of each DNA sequence;  while the aggregated results provide an overview of all of the DNA sequences making up the dataset.